Best Guinness In Dublin: 5 Pubs With The Tastiest Pints

 • The atmosphere here really is something else.

-• With great live music on weekends and evenings, this is the perfect place for a drink and a sing a long.
+• With great live music on weekends and evenings, the perfect place for a drink and a sing-a-long.

-• And what better way to warm up those vocal cords than by knocking back a nice creamy pint of the black stuff?
+• What better way to warm up the vocal cords than with a creamy pint of the black stuff?

 Hand reaching for a pint of Guinness beer

-Not only one of the first pubs in Dublin, The Brazen Head pours some of the best Guinness around the city.
+Not just one of the first pubs in Dublin, The Brazen Head also pours a fine pint of Guinness.

 Doheny & Nesbitt

-Doheny & Nesbitt, an authentic Victorian-era pub dating back to the 1840s, is one of Dublin’s most beautiful old pubs, featuring two “snugs”—small, cozy, enclosed seating areas offering a more private and intimate space for people coming to enjoy a pint.
+Doheny & Nesbitt, is an authentic Victorian-era pub dating back to the 1840s.
+It is one of Dublin’s most beautiful old pubs, featuring two “snugs” – small, cozy, enclosed seating areas offering a more private and intimate space for people coming to enjoy a pint.

 D&N also hosts live music sessions, cultural events, and screens certain sporting events.
 If there’s a big game on, you can probably catch it at Doherny & Nesbitt.